Erectin Review: Worst ED Supplement We've Reviewed

 Questionable Erectin clinical study claims

-The Erectin website claims that their formula was tested in a clinical trial published in a reputable, peer-reviewed journal called BMC Complementary and Alternative Medicine.
+The Erectin website claims that their formula was tested in a clinical trial published in a peer-reviewed journal called the Journal of Urology.

 The website states the following: “A recent clinical trial took place involving 78 men with mild to moderate erectile difficulties…The men who took the Erectin formula were having better sex and a lot more of it, too.”